milandr/mdr1986x-JFlash/README.md

 __Windows__: Some GDB commands do not allow to quote filenames within `""`, so you can NOT use space characters in `JFlash` installation path.

-It hasn't been tested on Linux yet...
+It has not been tested on Linux yet...

 ## How to...